-For unweighted graphs (or whenever all edges have the same cost), the single-source shortest paths can be found using a simple breadth-first search.
+For unweighted graphs (or whenever all edges have the same cost), the singlesource shortest paths can be found using a simple breadth-first search.
 When weights are added, BFS will not give the correct answer.

 One approach to solving this problem when the edges have differing weights might be to process the vertices in a fixed order.
-Label the vertices $v_0$ to $v{n-1}$ , with $S = v_0$ .
-When processing Vertex $v_1$ , we take the edge connecting $v_0$ and $v_1$ .
-When processing $v_2$ , we consider the shortest distance from $v_0$ to $v_2$ and compare that to the shortest distance from $v_0$ to $v_1$ to $v_2$ .
-When processing Vertex $v_i$ , we consider the shortest path for Vertices $v_0$ through $v{i-1}$ that have already been processed.
-Unfortunately, the true shortest path to $v_i$ might go through Vertex $v_j$ for j > i.
+Label the vertices v_0 to v{n-1} , with $S = v_0$.
+When processing Vertex v_1 , we take the edge connecting v_0 and v_1 .
+When processing v_2 , we consider the shortest distance from v_0 to v_2 and compare that to the shortest distance from v_0 to v_1 to v_2 .
+When processing Vertex v_i , we consider the shortest path for Vertices v_0 through v{i-1} that have already been processed.
+Unfortunately, the true shortest path to v_i might go through Vertex v_j for j > i.
 Such a path will not be considered by this algorithm.
-However, the problem would not occur if we process the vertices in order of distance from S. Assume that we have processed in order of distance from S to the first i-1 vertices that are closest to S; call this set of vertices S. We are now about to process the ith closest vertex; call it S. A shortest path from S to S must have its next-to-last vertex in S. Thus,
+However, the problem would not occur if we process the vertices in order of distance from S. Assume that we have processed in order of distance from S to the first i - 1 vertices that are closest to S; call this set of vertices S. We are now about to process the ith closest vertex; Sec.
+11.4 Shortest-Paths Problems